abhisheksharma1310/little-lemon/README.md

 5. The application should now be running locally.
 Open your web browser and navigate to `http://localhost:3000` to access the Little Lemon Restaurant Online Reservation System.

 Enjoy exploring and testing the project on your local machine!
-If you have any issues or questions during the installation process, please refer to the project's GitHub repository for additional information.